 I am Senior Lecturer with a clinical background in pain management.
 I am also Joint lead for Nursing and Midwifery admissions.

-I am a senior lecturer in the Department of Nursing, Faculty of Health and Wellbeing at Sheffield Hallam University.
+I am a senior lecturer in the Department of Nursing, College of Health, Wellbeing and Life Sciences at Sheffield Hallam University.

 My clinical experience is predominantly pain management, specialising in the management of chronic pain in people with Multiple Sclerosis.

 My role at Hallam is currently focused on the recruitment of pre-registration students to undergraduate and postgraduate nursing and midwifery courses.
 I am currently on a secondment to look at promoting and improving the links between recruitment and placements for nursing students.